Ihor-Afanasenko/android-appium/readme.md

-Test automation project using the pytest/appium framework
+Test mobile (android) automation project using the pytest/appium frameworks